In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Yakitori chicken meatballs with ginger dipping sauce
+Yakitori chicken meatballs with roasted cauliflower and carrots

 - 1 tablespoon unsalted butter (optional)

 - 3 or 4 sprigs fresh cilantro